CloudLabsAI-Azure/CAF-Infra-Security/03-secure-infrastructure-with-azure-firewall-premium.md

      ![](images/E3T3S21.png)

 ## Task 4: Implement and Test URL filtering

+In this task, you will configure Azure Firewall to allow access to a specific URL from the Bastion VM and test URL filtering.
+You will also verify that the firewall logs capture and enforce the access rules correctly.

 1. Navigate back to the tab where you have opened Bastion VM and browse the below mentioned URL.
 You can see the error **Hmmm... can't reach this page**.